What I Learned, What’s Important to Share

 As I approach Boston from 38,000 feet, I’ve had 13 hours of flight time to reflect on my experience.

 I’m delighted to report the two-day program was a big success.
 The participants were eager to learn and engage.
 They all hold executive positions in a sovereign investment company responsible for investing the government’s significant holdings.
 I was inspired by the incredible diversity of nationalities and perspectives in the room.
-Participants from all over the world including the likes of Iraq, Egypt, UK, and even Russia as well as a full contingent of indigenous Emirati.
-There weren’t any Americans in the group, although most have spent time here and all have their opinion of what role America plays in their Theo-drama– it was interesting to hear their perspective, especially since it was refreshingly unfiltered.
+Participants from all over the world including the likes of Iraq, Egypt, UK, and even Russia as well as a full contingent of Emirati Nationals.
+There weren’t many Americans in the group, although most have spent time here and all have their opinion of what role America plays in their Theo-drama– it was interesting to hear their perspective, especially since it was refreshingly unfiltered.
 It’s safe to conclude, they rely on us to keep the world in check.
 Although politics were off limits, it was clear they closely followed, and formed their own opinions of the candidates.
 Don’t look to me for a solution to this one, I said.

 The team faces challenges similar to those encountered by nearly all the businesses we work with (now approaching 50)–such as communication up, down, and across within the various leadership levels, a multi-generational workforce, work-from-home vs. in the office challenges, workload, constant change, and attracting and retaining talent.
 Their goal?
 Leading effectively in a changing macro world with its wars, shifting ecology and environmental focus, and fast-moving tech.